A plan to totally end global warming and climate change.

 The chemistry is straight forward.
 Both living plant materials and soil humus are about half carbon.
 Carbon dioxide in the air is about one third carbon.
 Using carbon dioxide from the air, water from the ground, and sunlight from space, the chlorophyll in a blade of grass, or any other green leaf, manufactures living plant materials.

 Herbivores eat grass, carnivores eat herbivores.
 We're omnivores; we can eat both.

-Below is all "work in progress" on trying to get the new people to think.
+Below is all "work in progress" as at 3 January 2014 on trying to get the new people in government here to think constructively. .

 The Australian Government has a Carbon Farming Initiative Act No 101 of 2011.
 And unbelievable as it may sound, currently according the fine print, officials of the Department of the Environment are not permitted to recognize carbon farming.